 Lists journal articles, books, preprints, and technical reports in many subject areas (though more specialized article databases may cover any given field more completely).
 Can be used with UC-eLinks to access the full text of many articles.

-bioRxiv is a free open access archive for unpublished preprints in the life sciences.
+An open access preprint archive for the life sciences.

 bioRxiv (pronounced "bio-archive") is a free online archive and distribution service for unpublished preprints in the life sciences.
 It is operated by Cold Spring Harbor Laboratory, a not-for-profit research and educational institution.
 By posting preprints on bioRxiv, authors are able to make their findings immediately available to the scientific community and receive feedback on draft manuscripts before they are submitted to journals.